tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 ### Download and install miniconda [here](https://www.anaconda.com/docs/getting-started/miniconda/main)

 Windows WSL users, please follow instructions for **Linux/Unix**.
-You must install miniconda in your WSL **Ubuntu** environment, not Winodws.
+You must install miniconda in your WSL **Ubuntu** environment, not Windows.

+Windows WSL users, you can also follow the step by step instruction [here](wsl_install_miniconda.md)

 To verify this, your conda command prompt should show `(base) $`